 For the student that has a high interest and desire to learn about Sound Therapy, finding an established and credible curriculum to engage can be a intimidating task.
 It seems that around every corner, there are learning options available.
 However, there is a difference between actual academic learning, and just trying to 'wing it' through intuition.
 Today we see a myriad of so called 'sound healing' learning programs available, but how many of these programs offer the necessary elements in educating, elevating, and empowering the student?

 The best avenue of learning is through direct experience, this was, and is the methods that were taught in the monasteries, ashrams, mystery schools and temples from the distant past to today.
 We feel that learning a subject has many dimensions, and the student requires the most straightforward methods through experience, to sharpen the Sword of Wisdom.

-For over 3 decades, the 9ways Academia has offered the most comprehensive approach to teaching Sound Therapy.
+For nearly 5 decades, the 9ways Academia has offered the most comprehensive approach to teaching Sound Therapy.
 Our vast collection, museum quality, is available to all students as a contribution to a direct encounter with the culture and instrument of study.
 Our teaching style is clear and to the point with a depth rising out of long years of research, field studies, dedication and experience.